massiveart/MassiveSearchBundle/Resources/docs/extending.rst

 The factory service can be customized, enabling you to instantiate your own classes for use in any listeners which you register.
-For example, you want to add a "thumbnail" field to the Document object.
+For example, you want to add a "thumbnail" field to the Document object and create a custom document ``MyCustomDocument``:

 .. code-block:: php